 I am an advocate of open-source software.
 I am familiar with Linux, with my experience mainly in Debian-based distros such as Ubuntu and Linux Mint.
 I am also a professional English copywriter and editor with years of experience in a wide range of writing styles, from news writing to scholarly writing.

 Like every Singaporean male, I serve National Service.
-I am a trained combat engineer and am currently on a voluntary extension of my service, serving as a Regimental Sergeant-Major holding the rank of Third Warrant Officer in the Singapore Armed Forces.
-I ensure training standards, safety, and discipline of men and junior commanders in my battalion.
+I am a trained combat engineer and am currently on a voluntary extension of my service, serving as a Deputy Brigade Sergeant-Major holding the rank of Second Warrant Officer in the Singapore Armed Forces.
+I assist my Brigade Commander and Brigade Sergeant-Major in operations planning, as well as supervise training activities and logistics, compliance with training safety and discipline standards of more than 2,000 men and junior commanders in the brigade.

 In 2020, I won the Singapore Combat Engineers Formation's National Serviceman of the Year award for my contributions to National Service.
 In recognition of my sustained contributions to National Service, I was one of the National Day Awards 2021 recipient, receiving the Efficiency Medal (Military).